 Extensive Resource Handbook

-You will receive an extensive digital resource handbook specifically designed for this seminar.
+You will receive an extensive digital resource handbook giving you access to countless strategies.
 The handbook includes:

 - Extensive resources and strategies to assist you in reducing challenging behaviors while increasing student success